rdwrome/261sp24/09Network/Band.md

 - 3 other assets: could be a hyperlink, a Gif/image, a css file, etc.

 You will PRESENT at 4pm.
-Documentation is due at Midnight tonight.
+Documentation is due at 4:45pm.

 Every group member submits an individual markdown file to Canvas.
 The markdown file must include:
-- A hyperlink to the site you all made
+- A hyperlink to the site you all made ON THE INTERNET
 - Problems faced, decisions made (as in other weeks)
 - A self-assessment of how you contributed to the group
 - Short assessments of your group members and the contributions they made